ngengecharity/All-America-challenge/README.md

 - An SSH key pair which will be dynamically generated as well and the private key copied over to the bastion/jumpbox host.

-- Two security groups, one allowing access via port 22 eternally and the other allowing traffic via port 22 only from the public subnets.
+- Two security groups, one allowing access via port 22 eternally and the other allowing traffic via port 22 only from within the VPC subnets.
   The The bastion/jumbox host  in the public subnet is assigned to the security group with external or internet access via port 22 for ssh and the node instance in the private subnet is assigned to the security group that only allows ssh access from the VPC public subnet hosting the bastion/jumpbox host.

-  Note that you can also tie the public access connection to a secure IP or VPN and both security groups are dynamically created in the network module.

 ## Modules
-For simplicity purposes I've broken down this deployment into three main modules and did also used well structured modules from Terraform AWS to facilitate the creation of some of the resources needed for this challenge.
-The modules used are describe below:
+For simplicity purposes I've broken down this deployment into three separate modules describe below:

 - ## ssh-key:
-  Which generates an ssh key pair use to access the instances
+  Generates an ssh key pair to be use to access the instances created by ec2 module

 - ## network:
-  Creates a VPC with IGWs, NAT GWs, 2 public and 2 private subnets each in a different Availability Zone, Security Groups to SSH to bastion/jumpbox host from the internet and within the VPC.
+  Creates a VPC with IGWs, NAT GWs,RT, 2 public and 2 private subnets each in a different Availability Zone, Security Groups to SSH to bastion/jumpbox host from the internet and within the VPC.

-  **NB in this module I referenced terraform-AWS VPC moudle from Terraform registry to facility the creations of RT and other netwok configs**
+  **NB in this module I've referenced terraform-AWS VPC moudle from Terraform registry to facility the creations of RT and other netwok configs**

 - ## ec2:
   This module creates two Amazon Linux2 t2.micro instances, one called jumbox in the public subnet and the other called node in private subnet